lonerae/technikon/README.md

 ### How to Run the Project
 The essential development tools required to run the project are:
-JDK 17
+-JDK 17
-Any IDE that supports Java(Apache NetBeans, Eclipse etc) Maven
+-Any IDE that supports Java(Apache NetBeans, Eclipse etc) -Maven

 When the enviroment is set up, all you have to do is  run the Technikon.java, a file that include the main method and implements the basic use cases of our project.More specifically by running the main, the following procedures will take place: